Jeannie & Jimmy Cheatham And

 They have played to packed houses at Catalina's and Birdland West in Los Angeles and Long Beach, respectively; the Horton Grand in San Diego, the Great American Music Hall and Kimball's East in the San Francisco area, Jazz Alley in Seattle and the Four Queens in Las Vegas.

 "Sweet Baby Blues" (CCD-4358), their debut album on the Concord Jazz label was awarded the Grand Prix du Disque de Jazz, the French equivalent of a Grammy.
 This album of classic blues and Cheatham originals, including their own "Meet Me With Your Black Drawers On," has become a blues classic.
 "Meet Me With Your Black Drawers On" has been recorded by several other artists, including the Dirty Dozen Brass Band; has been quoted in the 1992 book "Cooler by the Lake" by Larry Heineman, and has been performed on the television sitcom "Martin!"
-The album was so popular, a second pressing had to be done just to keep up with orders from Chicago.
+The album was so popular, a second pressing had to be done to keep up with orders.

 The success of their first album brought about a second, "Midnight Mama" (CCD-4297); a third, "Homeward Bound" (CCD-4321); fourth, "Back to the Neighborhood'' (CCD-4373); fifth, "Luv in the Afternoon" (CCD-4429); sixth, "Basket Full of Blues" (CCD-4501), and now, a seventh, "Blues and the Boogie Masters (CCD-4579).
 As has been the case on each of the other six CDs, the Cheathams have had at least one special guest appearing with them.